 Ultimately, a forwarder acts as a valuable partner to ensure smoother, more cost-effective transactions while minimizing confusion or potential errors in applying Incoterms.

 Do you have other questions about incoterms?
-Contact us today or book a call with our Vice President to go over your options.
+Contact us today to go over your options.

 Interlog continues to stay up to date on this and the latest in the market, to provide our customers and readers with the latest industry news.
 Should you have any questions regarding this, please send an email to our team today: support@interlogusa.com .
 Additionally, we have our weekly market updates that can provide you with relevant freight news, updates, developments across the industry, and more.